Nab-88/social-graphs-and-interactions/index.md

 > The eigen vector centrality measures the influence of a character in the network.

+Unsurprisingly, Sauron is the most influent character of the story.
+Which can be explain because he is the person who created the Rings, so he's basically the Lord of the Rings.

+Gollum is also appearing in the top 10 most influent characters of the story because he is playing a key role in the story when he helps Frodo to bring the Ring to Mordor.

+One thing worth noticing, is that there is a lot of "wise" characters (Gandalf, Elrond, Galadriel, Saruman (even if he is bad)) in this top 10, because they have a lot of influence over other characters through the story.

 #### Betweeness:

 > The betweeness centrality measures how central is a character in the network.
 A character with high betweeness centrality would have more control over the network because a lot of information will pass through him.

 #### Final Ranking